-Most people just call me Andy.
+Most people just call me Andy, though.

-I get over-excited about things — music especially, but also cycling, email marketing, data analysis, social media, graphic design, business management, personal finance and 1970s automobiles — and thus, I can be a bit intense.
-There is an immense passion bustling to get out.
+I get over-excited about things — music especially, but also cycling, motorcycles, e-commerce, email marketing, data analysis, data visualization, social media, graphic design, business management, and personal finance.
+Thus, I can be a bit intense at times.